Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Introduction

-In this work, we have extended our previous studies \cite{Thakkar2024,Thakkar2020,Patel2025a} on the exclusive semileptonic decay of the $\Lambda^0_b$ baryon.
-The main difference between this work and our previous studies is the method utilised to solve the six-dimensional Schr\"{o}dinger equation.
-In the previous work \cite{Thakkar2024,Thakkar2020,Patel2025a}, the Schr\"{o}dinger equation was solved variationally using a hyper-Coulomb trial wavefunction optimised through the virial theorem, whereas in the present study, it is numerically solved using the Runge-Kutta integration method to obtain the wavefunction\cite{Lucha1999}.
-This direct integration approach provides an exact numerical solution of the hyperradial equation for the chosen potential, offering higher accuracy and consistency.
-In present work, we study the semileptonic decay $\Omega_b \rightarrow \Omega_c\,e\,\nu_e$ within the hypercentral constituent quark model (HCQM).
-We first compute the ground state masses of $\Omega_b$ and $\Omega_c$ baryons in Section \ref{sec:2} and then use the corresponding wavefunction to evaluate the Isgur-Wise function and the six independent form factors in Section \ref{sec:3}.
-The helicity amplitude formalism is employed in Section \ref{sec:4} to calculate the differential and total decay widths as well as branching ratios.
-Our predictions are compared and discussed with other theoretical approaches in Section \ref{sec:5}.
-The work is summarised in Section \ref{sec:6}.
+In this study, we extended our previous studies \cite{Thakkar2024,Thakkar2020,Patel2025a} on the exclusive semileptonic decay of the $\Lambda^0_b$ baryon.
+The main difference between this study and our previous studies is the method used to solve the six-dimensional Schr\"{o}dinger equation.
+In previous studies \cite{Thakkar2024,Thakkar2020,Patel2025a}, the Schr\"{o}dinger equation was solved variationally using a hyper-Coulomb trial wavefunction optimised through the virial theorem.
+In contrast, in the present study, it was solved numerically using the Runge-Kutta integration method to obtain the wavefunction\cite{Lucha1999}.
+This direct integration approach provides an exact numerical solution to the hyperradial equation for the chosen potential, thereby offering a higher accuracy and consistency.
+In this study, we investigated semileptonic decay $\Omega_b \rightarrow \Omega_c e \nu_e$ using the hypercentral constituent quark model (HCQM).
+We first compute the ground-state masses of $\Omega_b$ and $\Omega_c$ baryons in Section \ref{sec:2}, and then use the corresponding wavefunction to evaluate the Isgur-Wise function and the six independent form factors in Section \ref{sec:3}.
+The helicity amplitude formalism is employed in Section \ref{sec:4} to calculate the differential, total decay widths, and branching ratios.
+Our predictions are compared with the results of other theoretical approaches and discussed in detail in Section \ref{sec:5}.
+This study is summarised in Section \ref{sec:6}.